ddxv/app-ads-dash/README.md

 # App-Ads-Dash: Exploratory Dash for Mobile app-ads.txt Insights

 This is a free resource for anyone interested in mobile advertising data.
 Data is built from my open source project [AdsCrawler on Github](https://github.com/ddxv/adscrawler) and visualized by [App-Ads-Dash on Github](https://github.com/ddxv/app-ads-dash).
+A hosted version of the dash is publicly available at [ads.jamesoclaire.com](https://ads.jamesoclaire.com).
+Some blog articles about the data can also be [found on my blog](https://jamesoclaire.com).

 ![GitHub Logo](/static/bars_example.png)